bmsuseluda/steam-deck-scripts/README.md

 This is great for games that benefit to be played in tate mode and don't have a rotate feature integrated like older pinball or arcade games.

-> If an external screen is connected, this screen will be rotated instead.
+> If an external screen is connected, this screen will be rotated instead and the buildIn screen will be turned off.

 ## Reset screen orientation

 Resets the screen orientation to the default orientation.

-> If an external screen is connected, the orientation of this screen will be resetted instead.
+If an external screen is connected, the orientation of this screen will be resetted instead and the buildIn screen will be turned on.